 Capacitive Switches are great alternative to mechanical buttons.
 They can be used to build all types of input control buttons of different shapes, sizes and layouts.
 Use this board to get input from upto 12 different capacitive keys.
 This chip can handle up to 12 individual touch pads.
 This board communicated through I2C, which can be implemented with nearly any microcontroller.
 Since this is a very popular product, libraries, sample codes, tutorials and guides are available to help you get started and use this board in your project with minimum development time.
-This board handles all the low level tasks of calibrating and monitoring the induvidual capacitive input pads and let you focus most of your time on you core project development.
+This board handles all the low-level tasks of calibrating and monitoring the individual capacitive input pads and lets you focus most of your time on your core project development.

 You can select one of 4 addresses with the ADDR pin, for a total of 48 capacitive touch pads on one I2C 2-wire bus.
 Using this chip is a lot easier than doing the capacitive sensing with analog inputs: it handles all the filtering for you and can be configured for more/less sensitivity.

-Capacitive touch is the the technology used on modern touch sensitive devices such as phone and tablet screens, trackpads and computer mice like Apple's Magic Mouse.
-Capacitive touch takes advantage of the human body being electrically conductive, this is why using a pen on a smart phone doesn't work and styluses for these devices are made of metal so they will make an electrical connection.
+Capacitive touch is the technology used on modern touch-sensitive devices such as phone and tablet screens, trackpads, and computer mice like Apple's Magic Mouse.
+Capacitive touch takes advantage of the human body being electrically conductive, this is why using a pen on a smartphone doesn't work and styluses for these devices are made of metal so they will make an electrical connection.
 Capacitive touch is relatively complex to understand but fundamentally the sensor can detect when you are in proximity or actually touching the electrode, or any conductive part between the chip and the end of the wire.

 There is no regulation on the board, so the voltage supplied should be 3.3V or between 2.5 and 3.6VDC.